 Phoebe is a PhD candidate at The Fletcher School of Law and Diplomacy at Tufts University focusing on the gender dynamics of non-state armed groups.
 She previously worked as the Associate Director of the Consortium Security at UMass-Boston.
 Phoebe has lectured widely on gender and conflict and has presented her research on gender and internal cohesion of non-state armed groups at national conferences.

 Phoebe holds a B.A. in political science with a certificate in women’s studies from the University of Wisconsin-Madison.
 She has a Master of Arts in Law and Diplomacy from The Fletcher School.

 On June 27, 2018 Phoebe Donnelly published The Interactive Relationship between Gender and Strategy in the Global Society journal.
 The article argues that gender affects the strategy of non-state armed…Read More

 On May 28, 2018, CBC’s The Current, aired a story about the effects of cutting funds to aid groups that are accused of sexual misconduct.
 Dyan Mazurana is interviewed for…Read More

 This study examines the issue of sexual assault against humanitarian and development aid workers.Read More

-This report contributes to understanding, preventing, and responding to sexual harassment and assault against humanitarian and development aid workers.
-It presents findings on: who the survivors of sexual harassment and…Read More
+This report contributes to understanding, preventing, and responding to sexual assault against aid workers.
+It presents findings on: who the survivors of sexual harassment and assault are who the perpetrators…Read More

 This is the Executive Summary of the report: STOP the Sexual Assault Against Humanitarian and Development Aid Workers.
 The report contributes to understanding, preventing, and responding to sexual harassment and…Read More